 Continuity on a SubD at extraordinary vertices is G2.
-When the ToNURBS command converts a SubD into a polysurface, extraordinary vertices can only be approximated.
-This option controls the continuity of the polysurface near extraordinary vertices.
-Away from extraordinary vertices, the polysurface is always G2 on smooth SubD regions.
+When converting a SubD to a polysurface, extraordinary vertices can only be approximated.
+This option controls the continuity of the polysurface at extraordinary vertices.
+Away from extraordinary vertices, the polysurface is always G2 in smooth SubD regions.

-Makes position continuity near extraordinary vertices.
-The polysurface is as close as possible to the SubD.
+Makes the polysurface G0 at the extraordinary vertices.
+The shape of the polysurface will be as close as possible to the SubD.

-Makes tangent continuity near extraordinary vertices.
-The polysurface deviates from the SubD a bit more than G0.
+Makes the polysurface G1 at the extraordinary vertices.
+The polysurface deviates from the SubD a little bit more than G0.

-Forcing G2 may add bulges or dents to the polysurface around extraordinary vertices.
+Forcing G2 adds bulges or dents around extraordinary vertices.

 For more information, see Rhino SubD Project.